DylanSpeiser/BM-Camera-Control-WebUI/README.md

 This file is heavily commented so everything _should_ be pretty clear, but let me know in the Issue tracker if you're having trouble.

 ## BYOUI
-If you want to use `BMD-Camera-Control.js` in your own UI, there are static references to functions in the BMDCamera class that get called after changing a value.
+If you want to use `BMCamera.js` in your own UI, there are static references to functions in the BMCamera class that get called after changing a value.
 They all look like `updateUIxxxxxx()`.
 Set these references to point to your UI updating routines in _your_ source file.
-No need to write them in `BMD-Camera-Control.js`.
+No need to write them in `BMCamera.js`.

 # Issues and To-Dos
 ## Known Issues